Bottom of Door Hits Before Top [Easy Way to Solve]

 Bottom of Door Hits Before Top

-If the bottom of a door hits the door jamb before the top, it could be due to a variety of factors.
-One possibility is that the door itself is warped, causing one corner to hit before the others.
-Another possibility is that the door jamb is twisted, with the bottom of one side being ahead of the other.
+If the bottom of a door hits the door jamb before the top, it could be due to several factors.
+One possibility is that the door itself is warped.
+This causes one corner to hit before the others.
+Another possibility is that the door jamb is twisted.
+The bottom of one side may be ahead of the other.

 This can happen as a house settles, even if the jamb was originally installed perfectly.

-To address this issue, it may be necessary to make adjustments to the door or the jamb.
-This could include moving the top or bottom hinge mounts slightly to help the door appear flat in the jamb, or installing door stop at a slight angle or trimming it to an acceptable taper.
-In some cases, it may also be helpful to latch the door against a small spacer where it hits first in order to “rewarp” it for a better fit.
+To address this issue, adjustments to the door or the jamb may be necessary.
+This could include moving the top or bottom hinge mounts slightly.
+This helps the door appear flat in the jamb.
+Another option is installing door stop at a slight angle or trimming it to an acceptable taper.
+In some cases, latching the door against a small spacer where it hits first can help “rewarp” it for a better fit.

 Possible Causes

-There are two main causes of the bottom of a door hitting the door jamb before the top: a warped door or a twisted door jamb.
+There are two main causes of the bottom of a door hitting the door jamb before the top.
+These are a warped door or a twisted door jamb.

 Warped Door

-A warped door is one that is not perfectly flat, which can cause one corner to hit before the others.
-This can be caused by changes in humidity, which can cause the door to expand or contract.
+A warped door is one that is not perfectly flat.
+This can cause one corner to hit before the others.
+Changes in humidity can cause the door to expand or contract.
 A door that was not properly installed or maintained can also become warped over time.

 Twisted Door Jamb

-A twisted door jamb, on the other hand, is one that is not straight or flush with the wall.
+A twisted door jamb is one that is not straight or flush with the wall.
 This can happen as a house settles, even if the jamb was originally installed perfectly.
 A twisted door jamb can cause the bottom of one side of the door to hit before the top.

 Before You Proceed to Solutions

-There are a few things to keep in mind or have on hand when addressing a problem with a door that hits the door jamb at the bottom before the top:
+There are a few things to keep in mind or have on hand when addressing this issue:

 Know the Cause